uptane/uptane-standard/uptane-standard.md

 #### Download latest image {#download_image}

 If the ECU has limited secondary storage, i.e., insufficient buffer storage to temporarily store the latest image before installing it, it SHALL download the latest image from the Primary.
-(If the ECU has sufficient secondary storage, it will already have the latest image in its secondary storage as specified in {{send_images_primary}}, and should skip to the next step.)
-The ECU MAY first create a backup of its previous working image and store it elsewhere (e.g., the Primary).
+(If the ECU has sufficient secondary storage, it will already have the latest image in its secondary storage as specified in {{send_images_primary}}, and SHALL skip to the next step.)
+The ECU SHOULD first create a backup of its previous working image and store it elsewhere (e.g., the Primary).

 The filename used to identify the latest known image (i.e., the file to request from the Primary) SHALL be determined as follows: